mainmatter/ember-classy-computed/README.md

 })
 ```

-This will filter the `users` collection by the `isActive` attribute so that
+This will filter the `users` collection by the `isActive` attribute of each
-`activeUsers` only returns users for which that attribute is `true`.
-This
+user so that `activeUsers` only includes users for which that attribute is
-computed property depends on each user's `isActive` property obviously.
+`true`.
+This computed property depends on each user's `isActive` property
+obviously.

 __What if the property that the users are to be filtered by might change
 though?__ In that case you might write sth. like this: